ranjitlall/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Associate Professor of International Political Economy at the University of Oxford.
+I am an Associate Professor of International Political Economy and a Fellow of St. John's College at the University of Oxford.

 My research focuses on the political economy of international cooperation, development, and technological change.
 I also have methodological interests in machine learning and the analysis of missing data.
 My forthcoming book _Making International Institutions Work_ seeks to explain differences in the performance of international institutions.